KrisnaDana/Batch-Script/readme.md

 ## Run the Script

 - Open the file.
-- Some files need run as an administrator.
+- Some files need to run as an administrator.